NSL012 Floppy Drives

 • Library size is 1.2 GB

-• All files are organized and tagged with metadata, compatible with Pro Tools, Audiofinder, Soundminer and other sound library management software
+• All files are organized and tagged with UCS (Universal Category System) metadata, compatible with Pro Tools, Audiofinder, Basehead, Soundminer and other sound library management software

 • Metadata PDF included